jina-ai/dalle-flow/README.md

 jina flow --uses flow.yml
 ```

-You should see this screen immedidately:
+You should see this screen immediately:

 ![](.github/server-onstart.png)